Louth, Lincolnshire: Landmarks and places of interest

 Hubbard's Hills is one of the town's main attractions.
 It was opened to the public in 1907.
 The park is in a glacial overspill channel that forged the course for a small river, the Lud.
 It meanders along the deep, flat valley bottom between steep, wooded slopes on either side.

+The Louth Panorama, located in the Old Courtroom of Louth Town Council, is a 360-degree depiction of the town painted on two large canvases.
+It was created in 1844 by artist William Brown, who sketched the view from scaffolding erected for repairs to St James' Church spire.

 The Belmont television and radio mast, once one of the tallest structures in the European Union (until its height was reduced in 2010), is in the nearby village of Donington on Bain, 5 mi west of the town.

 Louth will be the eventual southern terminus of the Lincolnshire Wolds Railway, based at nearby Ludborough.
 The town was formerly on the East Lincolnshire Railway from Peterborough to Grimsby, an important north–south route especially for holidaymakers in the summer.
 It opened in 1848.
 The line to Mablethorpe started in the town from 1877, closing in 1960.
 The section to Wainfleet closed in 1961, with the Louth to Grimsby section later continuing for passengers until October 1970, with freight stopping in 1980.
 The former station is now residential flats; there are other reminders still standing.

 Louth Town Hall, which was designed in the Palazzo style, was completed in 1854.
+Louth Cemetery, with its distinctive gate lodge, opened in 1855.

 Alfred Lord Tennyson was educated at King Edward VI Grammar School.
 A stone inscription to commemorate this forms part of a wall on Schoolhouse Lane in Louth.

+St James' Church has the tallest church spire in Lincolnshire and is one of the tallest spires on a church in England.
+It is the tallest building in Louth and can be seen for miles on a clear day.